jpark8215/TweakMyText/README.md

 The inspiration for **TweakMyText** came from a personal frustration I experienced while working across different professional contexts.
 I noticed how challenging it was to maintain a consistent, authentic voice when writing emails to colleagues, creating content for different audiences, or adapting academic writing for various purposes.

-Existing AI writing tools felt generic and impersonal — they could make text formal or casual, but they couldn't capture the unique quirks, patterns, and personality that make someone's writing distinctly theirs.
+Existing AI writing tools felt generic and impersonal.
+They could make text formal or casual, but they couldn't capture the unique quirks, patterns, and personality that make someone's writing distinctly theirs.
 I realized there was a gap in the market for a tool that could learn from your actual writing samples and transform any text to match your authentic voice.

 The "aha moment" came when I thought: **What if AI could write like YOU specifically?** Not just following general style guidelines, but actually understanding and replicating your personal writing patterns, tone preferences, and communication style.
 This led to the core concept of a writing style matcher that learns from user-provided samples.